Infant Numerical Approximation: Development and Malleability

 Number words, plural markers, quantifiers, and classifiers in some languages are all used to talk about quantities and individuals.
 How do young children learn the meaning of these abstract words?
 Are there differences in conceptual representations of quantities in children that acquire different measure language structures?
 How does exposure to these language structures influence their representation of quantities and individuals?
 Even before they actually acquire them?

 Wang, J., & Feigenson, L. (2017).
 Watching the counting routine improves infants’ working memory for hidden objects.
-Poster to be presented at SRCD 2017, Austin, TX.
+Poster presented at SRCD 2017, Austin, TX.

 Wang, J., Li, P. & Carey, S. (2013).
 Language and Thought Relation in Learning How Stuff Counts.
 Proceedings of the 37th Boston University Conference on Language Development, Boston.
 (PDF)